 From around 300 BC, empires began to be formed in India.
 The government of ancient India took a more complex and elaborate form by this time.
 Chandra Gupta Mauryan Empire is called the first great empire in the Indian subcontinent.
 During the 6th century B.C., 16 Mahajanapadas or 16 great kingdoms were established in India.
 Ashoka the great belongs to the Mauryan Empire.
 Until 200 BC, the Mauryan Empire sustained its glory.

 Arthsastra of Chanakya is one of the most important literary sources on state, government and diplomacy in ancient India.
-In 319 AD, the Guptan Empire was formed by Chandragupta II.
+In 319 AD, the Gupta Empire was formed by Chandragupta II.
 Both these empires were characterized by the greatest emperors and statesmen in Indian history.

 Chola kingdom ruled in the south and east coast of the country.
 By this period, provinces began to be created.
 In these provinces, administrators were appointed to supervise them.
 Here a certain form of decentralization of power was experienced.
-Later, with the advent of Muslim invaders, India saw the emergence of Delhi sultanate and the Mughal Empire.
-This period saw the rule of absolute monarchy.
+Later, with the advent of Muslim invaders, India saw the emergence of Delhi Sultanate and the Mughal Empire.
+This period saw the rule of the absolute monarchy.